lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-when-you-wake-up-in-the-morning.md

 >
 > \- Marcus Aurelius

-Marcus was the last of the "Five Good Emperors", a reign of emperors who ruled not out of fear, but through good character and the love for their people.
+Marcus was the last of Romes "Five Good Emperors", a reign of emperors who ruled not out of fear, but through good character and the love for their people.